oerc-music/meld-calma/notes/dmrn-poster-abstract.md

-# A decentralised MELD [agent] framework for computational analysis of Live
+# A decentralised MELD [agent] framework for computational analysis of Live Music Archive
-Music Archive

 ## Background

-MELD [1] allows various music-related media to be connected/synchronized with each other via musically meaningful structure ,independently of vagaries such as timing within particular performances.
+MELD [9] allows various music-related media to be connected/synchronized with each other via musically meaningful structure, independently of vagaries such as timing within particular performances.
 SOFA [2] is a tool originally developed for guided music composition from semantically described music fragments.

-We have been using ideas from SOFA to re-implement the logic of rCALMA, a tool for displaying musicological analyses over multiple performances of a work.
+We have been using ideas from SOFA to re-implement the logic of rCALMA [1], a tool for displaying musicological analyses over multiple performances of a work.

 ## Implementation